-South Bronx Community Charter High School promotes student excellence through and emphasis on academic, personal and professional skills in a supportive and responsive learning environment.
+South Bronx Community Charter High School promotes student excellence through an emphasis on academic, personal and professional skills in a supportive and responsive learning environment.
+SBC students graduate with a positive sense of self, ready to design and realize their futures in college, community and career.

 MISSION & HISTORY